Finding a dentist

 What should I look for when choosing a dentist?

-You and your dentist will be long-term oral health care partners; therefore, you should find someone you can be comfortable with.
-You will first need to decide whether you want to have an NHS dentist, or a private dentist.
-The availability of NHS dental services is patchy, and in some areas it is almost impossible to find an NHS dentist who will take you as a patient because their lists are already full.
-To find a suitable dentist to meet your needs, consider asking the following questions as a starting point:
+You and your dentist will be long-term oral health care partners.
+Therefore, you should find someone you can be comfortable with.
+You will first need to decide whether you want to have an NHS dentist, if one is available locally, or a private dentist.

 - What are the dental surgery hours?
-Are they convenient for your schedule?
+Are they convenient for you?